Aaron Judge Preview, Player Props: Yankees vs. Royals

 Aaron Judge At The Plate

-- Judge has had at least one RBI in 37.5% of his games this year (39 of 104), with more than one RBI 18 times (17.3%).
-He has also accounted for three or more of his team's runs in nine contests.
+- Judge has picked up an RBI in 37.1% of his games this year, with more than one RBI in 17.1% of his games.
+He has also plated three or more runs in nine contests.

-- He has scored in 53.8% of his games this season, with more than one run scored in 15.4%.
+- He has scored in 57 games this year, with multiple runs 17 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.